Locally normal subgroups of totally disconnected groups. Part I: General theory: Introduction

 \subsection{Locally normal subgroups and their centralisers}

-The central concept in the present work is that of a \defbold{locally normal} subgroup of a \tdlc group, that is, a compact subgroup whose normaliser is open.
-A major part of \cite{BEW} focuses on \tdlc groups in which every open compact subgroup is (hereditarily) just infinite; this corresponds exactly to the condition that every non-trivial locally normal subgroup is open.
-As soon as we move away from this case, the arrangement of locally normal subgroups becomes more complex.
+The central concept in the general local theory is that of a \defbold{locally normal} subgroup of a \tdlc group, that is, a subgroup whose normaliser has finite index in an open subgroup.
+A major part of \cite{BEW} focuses on \tdlc groups in which every open compact subgroup is (hereditarily) just infinite; this corresponds exactly to the condition that every non-trivial compact locally normal subgroup is open.
+Away from this case, the arrangement of (closed) locally normal subgroups becomes more complex.

 The intersection of two locally normal subgroups is locally normal.
-Moreover, if $H$ and $K$ are locally normal subgroups of $G$, then they admit closed subgroups of finite index $H' < H$ and $K' < K$ which normalise each other, and such that the product $H'\cdot K'$, which is a compact subgroup, is locally normal.
-It is thus natural to consider the collection of all locally normal subgroups modulo the equivalence relation given by \defbold{commensuration}: two subgroups $H$ and $K$ are \defbold{commensurate} if their intersection $H \cap K$ has finite index in both $H$ and $K$.
-In this way, the collection of all equivalence classes of locally normal subgroups of $G$, which is denoted by $\lnorm(G)$, endowed with the partial ordering induced by the inclusion of subgroups, is easily seen to form a modular lattice.
+Moreover, if $H$ and $K$ are closed locally normal subgroups of $G$, then they admit respective compact open subgroups $H' < H$ and $K' < K$ which normalise each other, and such that the product $H' K'$, which is also a compact subgroup, is locally normal.
+It is thus natural to consider the collection of all compact locally normal subgroups modulo the equivalence relation given by \defbold{local equivalence} : two subgroups $H$ and $K$ are \defbold{locally equivalent} if their intersection $H \cap K$ is open in both $H$ and $K$.
+In this way, the collection of all equivalence classes of compact locally normal subgroups of $G$, which is denoted by $\lnorm(G)$ , endowed with the partial ordering induced by the inclusion of subgroups, is easily seen to form a modular lattice.
 We call it the \defbold{structure lattice} of $G$.
-There are two elements that we regard as trivial (assuming $G$ is non-discrete): the minimal element, denoted $0$, which is the class of the trivial subgroup, and the maximal element, denoted $\infty$, which is the class of compact open subgroups.
-A non-trivial subset of $\lnorm(G)$ is one that contains elements other than $0$ and $\infty$.
+There are two elements that we regard as trivial (assuming $G$ is non-discrete): the minimum element, which is the class of the trivial subgroup, and the maximum element, which is the class of compact open subgroups.
+The symbols $0$ and $\infty$ will be used to denote the minimum and maximum elements respectively of any bounded lattice, including $\lnorm(G)$.
+A non-trivial subset of a bounded lattice is one that contains elements other than $0$ and $\infty$.